 The Commission herewith submits its recommendation and a study relating to this subject.
-The study was prepared by Professor Richard R. Powell of the Hastings College of the Law.
+The study was prepared by Professor Richard R. Powell of the University of California, Hastings College of the Law.
 Only the recommendation (as distinguished from the study) is expressive of Commission intent.